halfmoonui/halfmoon/README.md

+*This is the main branch of the repo, which contains the latest stable release.
+For the ongoing development, see the [develop branch](https://github.com/halfmoonui/halfmoon/tree/develop).*

 # [Halfmoon](https://www.gethalfmoon.com)

 > Front-end framework with a built-in dark mode and full customizability using CSS variables; great for building dashboards and tools.